NativeScript/docs/content/guide/development-workflow/using-packages.md

 ### Plugins

-NativeScript plugins are npm packages with some added native functionality.
-Therefore, finding, installing, and removing NativeScript plugins works a lot like working with npm packages you might use in your Node.js or front-end web development.
+NativeScript plugins are npm packages that often include additional native functionality.
+Consequently, discovering, installing, and removing NativeScript plugins resembles the process of working with npm packages used in Node.js or other front-end web development.

 #### Finding plugins